-If the person with an alleged conflict and the Chair of the Board of Directors are unable to resolve the issue (i.e. determine to their mutual satisfaction whether there is or is not a conflict situation), the Board Chair will bring the situation to the Board as a whole.
-The Board should determine by majority vote whether or not a conflict of interest exists.
-Of course, the director involved should refrain from voting on the existence of a conflict.
+If the person with an alleged conflict and the Chair of the Board of Directors are unable to resolve the issue, i.e., determine to their mutual satisfaction whether there is or is not a conflict situation, the Board Chair will bring the situation to the Board as a whole.
+The Board shall determine by majority vote whether or not a conflict of interest exists.
+The director involved shall refrain from voting on the existence of a conflict.

-Transactions in which a person with a conflict of interest participated shall not be void or voidable solely for this reason if:
+Transactions in which a person with a conflict of interest participated in shall not be void or voidable solely for this reason if:

-- (a) the material facts of the transaction and the person's interest were disclosed or known to the Board of Directors or Regional Council and the Board or Regional Council thereof authorized, approved or ratified the transaction; or - (b) the transaction is fair to the CPBI as of the time it is authorized, approved, or ratified by the Board of Directors, or an authorized Regional Council.
+- The material facts of the transaction and the person's interest were disclosed or known to the Board of Directors or Regional Council and the Board or Regional Council thereof authorized, approved or ratified the transaction. - The transaction is acceptable to the CPBI as of the time it is authorized, approved, or ratified by the Board of Directors, or an authorized Regional Council.